shatha893/Notes/Security/_1_Technical/_) Labs/Machines/FriendZone/FriendZone.md

 - [x] AXFR zone transfer.
 - [ ] ~~Break into the login somehow.~~
   - [ ] ~~Try default credentials (like admin/admin)~~
+- [ ] Bruteforce all the domains just to be sure.

 <br/><br/>